 PLACEMENT OF EFFORT

-Remember, you have to land a joke in the very beginning to win the crowd over in the first 30 seconds, but don’t blow your load in the very beginning.
+You have to land a joke in the very beginning to win the crowd over in the first 30 seconds, but can’t blow your load in the very beginning.
 The general rule is to start with your second best joke and end with your best joke, what goes in the middle is important, but not as much as the start and the finish.

 In boxing, to win a round, you must start strong and also end the round strong.
 What happens in the middle is important, but not as important as what goes on at the beginning and end.
-Timing and placement of effort is important in both.
+The timing and placement of effort is important in both.

 In boxing, the more you do the same constant movement, the more developed is your muscle memory.
 This is important because you’re required to make quick movements in response to your opponents subtle movements.
 You practice these movements via shadow boxing and sparring.

 In comedy, the more you tell that same joke, the more unexpected occurrences you’re prepared for.
 When someone in the audience yells something out you’ve heard before, you already know the best response.
 And once you throw that response out there with great comeback timing, the crowd appreciates this.
-Unfortunately, “shadow joking” isn’t thing.
-Comedy’s version of sparring are open mics.
+Unfortunately, “shadow joking” isn’t a thing.
+Open mics are comedy’s version of sparring.